20 Animals With Green Eyes

 12. Green-eyed Bush Frog

-The big, brilliant green eyes of the Green-eyed Flower Bee (Anthophora bimaculata) are the source of the name for this species of shrimp, which is also known by the scientific name Cinetorhynchus reticulatus.
+The big, brilliant green eyes of the Green-eyed Flower Bee (Anthophora bimaculata) are the source of the name for this shrimp species, which is also known by the scientific name Cinetorhynchus reticulatus.
 Only this area of the body is green.

-This species of frog (Raorchestes chlorosomma) has green rings surrounding the eyes, and its range is comparable to that of Australia’s green-eyed frogs.
+This frog species (Raorchestes chlorosomma) has green rings surrounding the eyes, and its range is comparable to that of Australia’s green-eyed frogs.

 This species is exclusively seen in India, where its population is rapidly dwindling.